jgarciatorralba/presentation-portfolio-project/README.md

 ## Content

 This repository contains a **Next.js** application designed to present information about my professional experience, projects, and skills.
-The development environment is configured using **Docker** and **Dev Containers** for an easy setup.

 ### Key Features